digital-work-lab/open-source-project/docs/week_2_git_notebook_branching.md

 - The project has two parallel branches: **main** and **develop**. **main** has stable releases and urgent hotfixes (e.g., to fix bugs).
 - The **development** branch contains the development activity, more complex tasks are completed in separate **feature branches** (one has been merged, another may be under development or be stalled.)
 Hotfixes are also integrated into the development branch.
-- To release new versions, the developers create a branch from **develop**, do some pre-release work, and eventually merge it into main.
+- To release new versions, the developers create a branch from **develop**, do some pre-release work, and eventually merge it into `main`.
 - This setup ensures that the main branch is stable and not affected by untested code.

 </details>